Wave data (real time)

 Wave data technical information

-- The length of time a wind blows.
+- duration – the length of time the wind blows;

 How the waverider works

 The waverider surface displacement radio signal is received at a shore station.
-The waverider receiver, converts / processes this signal and calculates waverider heave (height of each wave).
-This data is then sent to a DoT central computer in Fremantle to provide near real-time wave information.
+The waverider receiver processes this signal and calculates waverider heave (height of each wave).
+This data is then sent to the Department of Transport to provide near real-time wave information.

 About waves